 Goodyear welted shoes have excellent opportunities to be resoled many times, but a number of facts actually takes this down a bit.
 I will try to explain why in a reasonably understandable way, but apologise if it gets a bit confusing.

-Another functional difference between Goodyear welted and hand welted shoes, except that Goodyear has glued canvas rib when hand welted has a lip cut directly out of the insole, is that the Goodyear machine stitches a chain stitch, instead of a shoemaker’s stitch/saddler’s stitch.
-With a shoemaker’s stitch each stitch is locked separately (the sole stitch which is made with a Rapid machine/sole stitching machine is stitched with this type of seam) so if a stitch comes loose it’s not a problem since the rest keeps it intact, while the chain stitch does not have this locking, so if a stitch comes loose the surrounding ones are affected.
+Another functional difference between Goodyear welted and hand welted shoes, except that Goodyear has glued canvas rib where hand welted has a holdfast cut directly out of the insole, is that the Goodyear machine stitches a chain stitch, instead of a shoemaker’s stitch / saddler’s stitch.
+With a shoemaker’s stitch each stitch is locked separately (the sole stitch which is made with a Rapid machine/sole stitching machine is stitched with another type of lock stitch which is better, though still not comparable to a shoemaker’s stitch) so if a stitch comes loose it’s not a problem since the rest keeps intact, while the chain stitch does not have this locking, so if a stitch comes loose the surrounding ones are affected.
 No difference in how it is repaired, but worth knowing anyway.

 The main reason why the number of resoles that can be done on a Goodyear welted shoe is limited, just like with the Blake shoe, is that you risk making new holes in the material.
-This is partly the case with the seam that holds the welt and outsole together, which means that after some re-soles, the welt may need to be changed only because it has been punched weaker by new stitches, even if one has been careful and taken care of the welt well and never let it wear down in front of the toe or similar.
-Changing the welt is no problem in terms of new issues on the shoe if it’s done by a cobbler, as they almost alway do it by hand and sews in the holes already there in the upper leather and canvas rib (very few cobbler’s have access to an expensive Goodyear machine).
-However, If it’s done in the factory, it’s made with a machine that presses new holes, which is worn on the upper leather.
+This is partly the case with the seam that holds the welt and outsole together, which means that after some re-soles, the welt may need to be exchanged only because it has been punched weaker by new stitches, even if one has been careful and taken care of the welt well and never let it wear down in front of the toe or similar.
+Changing the welt is no problem in terms of new holes on the shoe if it’s done by a cobbler, as they almost always do it by hand and sews in the holes already there in the upper leather and canvas rib (very few cobbler’s have access to an expensive Goodyear machine).
+However, If it’s done in the factory, it’s made with a machine that makes new holes, which will weaken the upper leather.
+And an issue here is that when factories do resoles and refurbishments, they often replace also the welt, even if it’s not really needed (since it can actually be easier for them even if it adds a step, the rest of the resole job becomes more straight forward with a new welt).

 Here we have the paradox that can in fact be said to limit the number of possible resoles of a Goodyear welted shoe.
-The ideal distribution would have been to let the cobbler do a number of resoles first, maybe also let them change the welt at some point, and then when the canvas rib and maybe even the midsole are worn down, they are sent to the factory for a resole with them, where they have the original last and can put the shoe back on it.
+The ideal distribution would have been to let the cobbler do a number of resoles first, and then when the welt is worn down and/or even the gemming has come loose and a more proper lookover is in need, they are sent to the factory for a resole with them, where they have the original last and can put the shoe back on it.
 The problem here, however, is that many manufacturers do not accept shoes for factory resoling if a third party has been working on the shoes, ie cobblers.
 This means that in reality one has to choose between using cobblers at home who can fix the shoes relatively gently, but in the situation where major repair is needed and the original last have to be used, they are much more difficult to fix.
 Or you always send the shoes back to the factory for resoling, which then risks over time that the upper leather is so damaged by new stitches that it can no longer be used.

 The reason why the factories have this requirement is that, unfortunately, there are far too many bad cobblers around the world, which can totally ruin a shoe because of poorly made work and radically complicate the work for the factories.
 If we only had good cobbler doing the right thing, the factories would have had no trouble receiving third-party repaired shoes, they could have fixed them as usual, but the bad cobblers have in a way ruined this possibility.
 I would hope that more factories could say that they accept shoes repaired in a good way by good cobblers, but refuse the bad ones, although I can understand the administrative challenges with this approach.